 President, OLF Corporation

-Originally from Pittsburgh, Beth Lynn currently lives in Chicago and works as a High Performance Computing Systems Administrator at University of Chicago.
+Originally from Pittsburgh, Beth Lynn currently lives in Chicago and works as a consultant in High Performance Computing.
 She has over ten years experience in managing, building and collaborating with teams within Free Software Expertise in GNU/Linux distributions such as Red Hat Enterprise Linux, Fedora, Ubuntu, and SUSE.
 From 2002 to 2011 Beth Lynn led the Western PA Linux Users Group, which began at Carnegie Mellon University.

 Conference Planning Committee Member